Computer-Assisted Proofs for Geometric Optimization: From Crystallization to Carbon Nanotubes: Computer-assisted Proofs for Geometry Optimization

 and thus \( S(\tau, \rho, p) = 0 \).
 Therefore, \( \nabla E(p) = 0 \). \end{proof} \end{theorem} A similar numerical strategy appears in \cite{doi:10.1137/19M1269865,MUNOZALMARAZ20031} to study periodic orbits in Hamiltonian systems.
 In the field of computer-assisted proofs, the technique of adding variables and equations to remove continuous invariances from a zero-finding problem is also known as introducing unfolding parameters (e.g.\ \cite{calleja2024}).
+Theorem~\ref{theorem:equivalence} removes the degeneracies at critical points caused by continuous symmetries.
+In contrast, discrete symmetries such as permutations require no special treatment.
+They do not generate continuous families of critical points and therefore do not lead to zero eigenvalues in the Hessian of the energy.

+Once an approximate local minimizer has been validated as a critical point of the energy, we use the following result to prove that it is indeed a local minimum.